Signed in as:

-James is currently finishing his bachelor’s degrees in in Psychology and Neuroscience with plans to one day become a neurosurgeon, but in that endeavor, he holds his role in the hemp industry vitally necessary.
+James completed his two bachelor’s degrees in in Psychology and Neuroscience May, 2019 with plans to one day become a neurosurgeon, but in that endeavor, he holds his role in the hemp industry vitally necessary.
 He also handles many of the technical and administrative support roles within Legacy Hemp including the management of the website, customer relations, the integration and development of new technology, along with pushing new product development within the industry.

 James's vision for the industrial hemp industry is ever-expanding and simply enjoys being part of making it all possible.